 Al is comfortable talking about inequality and believes things are getting a lot better.
 He notes women can now be CEOs of tech companies and receive venture capital funding.
 However, Al often assumes the number of women in leadership positions, including board directors and executives, is higher than the actual data.

-Chris is mostly content with his job so he does not like confrontation.
+Connor is mostly content with his job so he does not like confrontation.
 He does not want to talk about touchy topics like gender roles or unconscious bias.

 He prefers to withdraw when he feels uncomfortable or has to take sides.
 He will support women but only on an individual basis.
 And typically someone he knows very well, like his daughter or a woman on his team he has befriended.